XII. One Must Fellowship Clearly on Truths Concerning the Wise Virgins Hearing the Voice of God

 from “Only Those Who Know God and His Work Can Satisfy God” in The Word Appears in the Flesh

 … If you have some experience with an aspect of truth, can this represent the truth?
 It absolutely cannot represent the truth.
 Can you thoroughly explain the truth?
 You really cannot.
-Can you discover God’s disposition and essence from the truth?
+Can you discover and see God’s disposition from the truth?
+You cannot see it.
+Can you discover the essence of God?
 You cannot.
-Everyone’s experience of truth is just one aspect of it, one part, one scope; experiencing it within your own limited scope you cannot touch upon all of truth.
-The meaning of the truth reveals the common nature of humanity.
+Everyone’s experience of truth is just one aspect of it, one part, one scope; by experiencing it within your own limited scope, you cannot touch upon all of the truth.
+When it comes to the original meaning of the truth that has been expressed, that source has completely laid bare the common nature of humanity.
 What proportion does your little bit of experience amount to?
 A grain of sand on a beach, a drop of water in the ocean.
 Therefore, no matter how precious your understandings and feelings from your experiences, even if they are utterly invaluable—they cannot be counted as truth.
 The source of truth and the meaning of truth cover a very broad area.
 Nothing can contradict it. … However, the things that people have, the light that people have obtained, are only suitable for themselves or for some others within a certain scope, but will not be suitable within a different scope.
 A person’s experience is so limited no matter how profound it is, and their experience will never reach the scope of the truth.
 A person’s light, a person’s understanding, can never be compared to the truth.

 from “Do You Know What Truth Really Is?” in Records of Christ’s Talks